section-engineering-education/engineering-education/articles/agora-cloud-recording-part-2/index.md

 The endpoint URL must contain the `appID`, the `resourceID`, the `sid` (recording ID), and the `mode` of recording.

-In the body of the request, we should specify the UID, the channel ID and the configuration for the video mixing layout.
+In the body of the request, we should specify the UID, the channel ID, and the configuration for the video mixing layout.

 **Layout Config:**